stscl/sshicm/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This release better supports information consistency-based measures for spatial stratified heterogeneity.
+* This release enhances support for information-based measures of spatial stratified heterogeneity.
-For more details, please refer to `NEWS.md`.
+See `NEWS.md` for details.